– produce from their garden or farm

 – non-food items they’ve made such such as soaps, clothing, and crafts

-Producers sell from tents set up at the market.
+Producers sell from tables set up at the market.

-Tents that sell food should document their products according to the guidelines in the Kashrus section.
+Tables that sell food document their products according to the guidelines in the Kashrus section.

-Tents that sell food that was produced under the Montgomery Count cottage industry rules should label the food as the regulations stipulate.
+Tables that sell food that was produced under the Montgomery Count cottage industry rules label the food as the regulations stipulate.
 Questions regarding that should be directed to Kenny Welch.

-Furthermore, each tent selling food should get a farmers market license and a vendor license.
+Furthermore, each table selling food should do so with a farmers market license and a vendor license.

 ■ FLIP Insurance

-All tents selling food should buy FLIP farmers market insurance.
-Tents are also encouraged to form an LLC to limit their exposure to lawsuits.
+All tables selling food should have FLIP farmers market insurance.
+Tables are also encouraged to do so as an LLC to limit their exposure to lawsuits.

 ■ Event insurance

-All tents should pay something towards a common fund that goes to purchase event insurance.
+All tables should pay something towards a common fund that goes to purchase event insurance.

 ■ Online presence

-Each tent should have a website or at least a webpage that is regularly updated.
+Each table has a webpage that is regularly updated.